Soumyaanoop/Customer_complaints_Analysis/README.md

 Exploring this data set for answering key questions.

 -Which company got highest number of complaints?

 -Count the number of complaints received in the last 12 months?

 -What is the percentage of Timely respond complaints?

 -what is the weekly basis trend ?

 -what are the top 5 issues about credit card?

 ### Creating Dashboard

  we import and load data from Excel into Tableau.
 After loading data, we check whether the data is properly loaded or not in the data pane view.

 First count number of complaints received.

 Then find no of complaints received in last 12 months.
 For that I created a calculated field named ‘Max Date Received’ because I want to show last date of particular date value.
 After that I create a parameter named ‘Max Date Received’.
 Again create another calculated field named ‘ Rolling 12 months’.
 Date Diff and Date Trunc functions are used in the calculation field ‘Rolling 12 months’.

-DateDiff(‘month’,DatTrunc(‘month’,[DateReceived.
+DATEDIFF('month',DATETRUNC('month',[Date received]),DATETRUNC('month',[Parameters].[Max Date Received]))<12

+SUM(IF [Rolling 12 month filter]=True Then [Number of Records] END)